Rob Auton: Career

-He is a member of Bang Said The Gun, a stand-up poetry collective founded by Dan Cockrill and Martin Galton, who perform regularly in London and have featured poets such as Roger McGough, Andrew Motion and John Hegley.
+He is a member of Bang Said The Gun, a stand up poetry collective founded by Dan Cockrill and Martin Galton, who perform regularly in London and have featured poets such as Roger McGough, Andrew Motion and John Hegley.

-In 2013, Auton won the 'Dave Funniest Joke of the Edinburgh Fringe' award for "I heard a rumour that Cadbury is bringing out an oriental chocolate bar.
-Could be a Chinese Wispa."
+In 2013, Auton won the Dave Funniest Joke of the Edinburgh Fringe Award for "I heard a rumour that Cadbury is bringing out an oriental chocolate bar.
+Could be a Chinese Wispa".

 As part of the 2014 Glastonbury Festival, Auton was given the position of poet-in-residence.

 Auton has performed stand-up on shows including The Russell Howard Hour and Stand Up Central, and made his acting debut in 2018 as part of the long-running TV series Cold Feet.

-In 2019, following the Edinburgh Festival Fringe, Auton performed The Time Show at the Melbourne International Comedy Festival, as well as touring it throughout the UK.